What are the dates of the program?

 Who will I be working with in the program?

-You will be working with OpenDP faculty, researchers, developers and staff in the Institute for Quantitative Social Science and the School of Engineering and Applied Sciences.
+You will be working with OpenDP faculty, researchers, developers and staff in Harvard's Institute for Quantitative Social Science and the Harvard John A. Paulson School of Engineering and Applied Sciences.
 Depending on your project, you may also work with other members of the OpenDP community.

 What resources are available in the program?